Selling Goods and Services to External Customers

 - Unrelated Business Income Tax Procedures, and Collecting and Remitting Minnesota Sales Tax on External Sales Transactions

-An external sale is a transaction involving the transfer of funds by a third party to the University which meets all the criteria set forth below:
+- An external sale involves the transfer of funds by a third party to the University which meets all the criteria set forth below:

 - The funds are in exchange for (i) services performed by the University and any tangible goods produced as a result of such services, (ii) use of laboratory equipment, or (iii) a license to use information on University maintained databases;